Open-Transactions/protocol-docs/content/transfer.md

 When Notary accepts Alice's transaction the Notary creates new `pending` transaction and put it to Bob's inbox and Alice's outbox.

-Alice expects new transaction in outbox so she download it by combination of `getAccountFiles`, `getBoxReceipt`.
+Alice expects new transaction in outbox so she download it by combination of `getAccountData`, `getBoxReceipt`.
 TODO: why has Alice new copy of transfer

 # Bob gets transfer to inbox

 The same is done by Bob.
-By messages `getAccountFiles`, `getBoxReceipt` Bob downloads new receipt from his inbox.
+By messages `getAccountData`, `getBoxReceipt` Bob downloads new receipt from his inbox.
 The receipt contains `pending` transaction signed by Notary.
 The transaction contains original Alice's `transfer` with her signature.

 Bob accepts the `pending` transaction by new transaction `processInbox` in message `processInbox`.
 The transaction contains two items